BACFIC/cordova-template-f7-beautiful/README.md

 You can use every cordova | phonegap commands.
 You just have one more command option: `-- --lr`.
 It starts live reload.

+### --env.
+An alias is also available for --env.
+Being:
+If you want to pass app and pay as environment variable use --env --app myApp --page home

+In traditional webpack2 format you would do so:
+`--env.app myApp --env.page home //don't work here`

+In addition, it is possible to pass using `--wp.`:
+`--wp.env.app myApp --wp.env.page home`

+52/5000
+Você quis dizer: No formato tradicional do webpack 2 você faria assim:
+In traditional webpack2 format you would do so:
 Example usage:
 ```
 cordova run android -- --lr